nMaroulis/sibyl/README.md

 ---

 If you have any questions or suggestions, please open an issue or submit a pull request.
-I'm excited to see how you use Sybil to enhance your crypto trading experience!
+I'm excited to see how you use Sibyl to enhance your crypto trading experience!